thecartercenter/nemo-docs/content/users/users.rst

 Import users
 ---------------------

-You can import multiple users from an XLSX spreadsheet or CSV file.
+You can import multiple users from a CSV file (you can export from XLS to CSV from any standard spreadsheet software).

 1. From the Users page, click :guilabel:`Import Users`.
-2. Click one of the links to download a template :guilabel:`CSV` or :guilabel:`XLSX` spreadsheet.
+2. Click one of the links to download a template :guilabel:`CSV` file.
 3. Assemble your user data in the template.
 4. In your browser, select the spreadsheet file to upload.
 5. Click :guilabel:`Import`.